Aly-Sabie/CI-CD-Pipeline/README.md

 - asd
 - Go to the actions tab to monitor the CI/CD workflow execution
 - Check the deployed website at alyysab3.trafficmanager.net/
-- You can check uploaded build artifacts and test cases by logging into this link  and check the artifacts upload date
+- You can check uploaded build artifacts and test cases by logging into this link [a link](https://github.com/user/repo/blob/branch/other_file.md)and check the artifacts upload date
   - Credentials:
 Username:
 ```